Money Saving Rental Tips

 - Key exchange

-- Parking Fees
+- Parking Space

-Make sure your price includes all state taxes and fees.
+Be sure that your quote includes all state taxes and fees.

 Congratulations!
-All that is left is making the most of your visit!
+All that is left is enjoying your visit!

 During your Stay

 - Ask a local.
-Local people may point you in the right direction.
+Local people can often point you in the right direction.